teach-afp/www/input/lecture4.md

   It takes a container of functions and a container of arguments and returns a container of the result of applying such functions.

-* An applicative functor must obey the following laws
+* An applicative functor must obey the following laws:

   <table class="table table-bordered">
   <thead>